 *For a limited time, Frugal Rules readers can get $1.49/meal on their first EveryPlate order PLUS 20% off their next 2 orders with code “EPLATE149”!

 *Related: Are you looking for a more robust meal delivery service?
 Try our free quiz to learn the best service for your needs.

 My Experience Using the Service

-I had a positive experience with EveryPlate.
+My overall experience with EveryPlate was positive.
 The box arrived at my home in excellent condition, and the meats were kept separate from the other ingredients.

 This particular feature is nice in case there happens to be a leaky package during transit.